pavlovtech/NextBlog/content/posts/my-journey-to-crafting-the-awesome-wordpress-site-from-scratch.md

 ### Flex Box

 For layout, I mostly used Flex Box and liked it a lot.
-Actually, you need to know only a few properties to get up and running:
+You need to know only a few properties to get up and running:

 1. display: flex for a parent element